maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Foundation Set Up
 -----------------

-Setting up your foundation markup is very straightforward.
-By following the Groundwork Tasks and [Prep and Launch][] steps below your application will be up and running in no time.
-The secret sauce comes from the starter code.
+Setting up the foundation markup of a Rails application is super straightforward.
+In fact if I were you I would just bookmark this page and every time you build a new application follow the Groundwork Tasks and [Prep and Launch][] steps below.

+NOTE: The secret sauce comes from the starter code.

 ### Groundwork Tasks